asyarb/what-keystone-deux/README.md

 utilizes their Postgres plugin to enable a managed database.

 Set the `DATABASE_URL` in `.env` with the connection string Railway provides, or supply your own local Postgres instance.
-Keep in mind that our current Railway config has remote `development` and `production` databases for use.

 #### Migrations